kasparboelkjeldsen/Knowit.Umbraco.InstantBlockPreview/README.md

 For Umbraco 13 it also allows for preview of blocks in the Rich Text Editor.
 (Version 14 support of this is in the works)

-**Knowit.Umbraco.InstantBlockPreview currently supports Umbraco 10 to 14**
+**Knowit.Umbraco.InstantBlockPreview currently supports Umbraco 10 to 15.0.0-rc1**

 **Knowit.Umbraco.InstantBlockPreview.Headless currently supports Umbraco 12 to 13**

 If you use Umbraco 13 or old, use version 1.x.x

-If you use Umbraco 14 use version 2.x.x (due to the rewrite of the backoffice)
+If you use Umbraco 14 use version 2.x.x (due to the rewrite of the backoffice) If you use Umbraco 15 use version 3.x.x (due to the rewrite of the blocks in Umbraco)

 The two packages "Knowit.Umbraco.InstantBlockPreview" and "Knowit.Umbraco.InstantBlockPreview.Headless" share this repo and readme.